Symi sailing holidays

 St Nicholas

-The cove of Ayios Nikolaos or St Nicholas - Παραλία Αγίου Νικολάου provides a snug anchorage with a (buzzing) beach on the south coast of Pedi bay.
-Lat Long
+The cove and beach of Ag Nikolaos or St Nicholas - Παραλία Αγίου Νικολάου provides a snug anchorage with a (buzzing) beach on the south coast Lat Long of Pedi bay.

 There is tranquility after the late afternoon departure of the sun tanning tourists.

-Good holding in sand and patches of weed; for the night we opted to take a line to the West shore, from where you can just see Pazmadi islet, looking out of Pedi bay with the Turkish coast on the horizon; gusts from either SW or NW.
-Taverna was closed during our last visit of the bay; a splendid 20 min. hike along a lovely path to “Taverna Tolis”.
+Good holding in sand and patches of weed; for the night we opted to take a line to the west shore, from where you can just see Pazmadi islet, looking out of Pedi bay with the Turkish coast on the horizon; gusts from either SW or NW.
+The recommended local mini-taverna was unfortunately closed during our last visit of the bay; a splendid 20 min. hike along a lovely path to “Taverna Tolis”.

 The Americanized ”Santa Claus” does not exist in Europe, but evolved from Dutch traditions regarding “Sinterklaas” when the Dutch established the colony of New Amsterdam (New York).